Course Search

 1098799SWBLI5212New Testament IIAn introduction to Acts and the Pauline Letters.
 These writings will be studied in terms of historical setting, religious background, literary composition, theological message, and interrelationship with the Old Testament.2

 1098835SWBLI5213New Testament IIIAn introduction to the General Letters and Revelation.
-These writings will be studied in terms of historical setting, religious background, literary composition, theological message, and interrelationship with the Old Testament.2
+These writings will be studied in terms of historical setting, religious background, literary composition, theological message, and interrelationship with the Old Testament.
+The study of the General Epistles (GE) and The Revelation will take us further in our walk with the Lord and how much they connect with the other biblical books.2

 1098859SWBLI5220MatthewAn exegetical study of Matthew designed to enable the student to understand and interpret the biblical message.
 Primary attention will be given to the form and content of the text itself: its background and history, distinctive literary traits, the flow of the argument, and the application of its truths in the contemporary setting.2